Federal Bill to End Adoption and Foster Care Discrimination Introduced for 7th Time

 Confronting Religious Bias, Protecting Religious Freedom

-The ECDF directly confronts the advance of state laws to allow religiously based discrimination against LGBTQ people and others in foster care and adoption.
+The ECDFA directly confronts the advance of state laws to allow religiously based discrimination against LGBTQ people and others in foster care and adoption.
 Eleven states now allow such discrimination: Alabama, Kansas, Michigan, Mississippi, North Dakota, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, and Virginia; all but Alabama and Michigan allow them to do so even if they receive taxpayer money.
 Stacey Stevenson, CEO of Family Equality, noted in response to those who fear that the bill would force faith-based agencies to close and make it harder to find homes for children, “The problem is the shortage of families, not agencies.”
 She also believes that “Most faith-based agencies do not wish to discriminate and will comply with the law.”

-As I see it, the ECDF actually helps protect religious freedom.
-By ensuring that prospective parents are not disqualified because of whether or how they worship, the ECDF preserves the founding principle of freedom of belief, particularly for members of minority (in this country) faiths.
+As I see it, the ECDFA actually helps protect religious freedom.
+By ensuring that prospective parents are not disqualified because of whether or how they worship, the ECDFA preserves the founding principle of freedom of belief, particularly for members of minority (in this country) faiths.
 Requiring that taxpayer-funded child placement agencies abide by nondiscrimination laws is not hostile to religion—turning away people from a government-funded service because they fail a religious test is.

 The Equality Act, a broader civil rights bill that passed the House in February, would also prohibit discrimination in foster care and adoption, among other areas.
 It faces an uphill battle in the Senate, however.
-The ECDF is specifically targeted at child services, which may help it sway people who might be on the fence about the broader LGBTQ protections of the Equality Act.
+The ECDFa is specifically targeted at child services, which may help it sway people who might be on the fence about the broader LGBTQ protections of the Equality Act.
 (Ideally, of course, both bills would pass.)
-Ultimately, the ECDF is less about LGBTQ rights and more about ensuring that children in need of homes have access to the widest pool of capable, responsible, and loving parents, and that all children are treated with respect and support for their identities.
+Ultimately, the ECDFA is less about LGBTQ rights and more about ensuring that children in need of homes have access to the widest pool of capable, responsible, and loving parents, and that all children are treated with respect and support for their identities.

 Over two-thirds of Americans oppose anti-LGBTQ discrimination in taxpayer-funded foster care and adoption services, according to the Public Religion Research Institute, That’s a hopeful sign.
 Visit the ECDF Campaign website to learn more about the bill and how you can help it to pass, giving more children the opportunity to find the homes they need.